Maintenance Outages are Inconvenient, But Here’s Why We Do Them

 It’s a temporary inconvenience, but one that SCE understands is a disruptive experience for the daily routine of its customers.
 The company has averaged more than 30,000 maintenance outages since 2015 across its 50,000-square-mile territory and 5 million customers.
 It’s likely that somewhere in SCE’s vast service area, someone is experiencing a maintenance outage as you’re reading this.

-We sat down with Roger Heldoorn, a district manager overseeing a large portion of Riverside County, to talk about why SCE has maintenance outages and their long-term benefits.
+We sat down with Roger Heldoorn, interim principal manager overseeing a large portion of San Bernardino County, to talk about why SCE has maintenance outages and their long-term benefits.

 Volume of Maintenance Outages